 note2secy.
 She should then get back to you saying she is ready for you to submit the exams which will be printed within the next day, approximately, and telling you which printer to use, either 7503 or 6503.
 If you are handling the printing yourself, make sure you have a subdirectory

-printnowof your home directory, and make sure it does not have a file crsnum in it.
+printnowof your home directory on a physics server, and make sure it does not have a file crsnum in it.
 And decide which printer to use, 7503 or 6503.
 Now, when you are ready or when the secretary is, with you logged onto

 shell.physics.rutgers.edu, cd to makeexams, and execute: